CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0800-0899/0882-Reachable-Nodes-In-Subdivided-Graph.md

 ### Approach
-Go with normal dijkstra algorithm with the above modified graph but with extra condition that we update the distance array if distance of source node to parent node + edge weight <= maxMoves.
+Go with normal dijkstra algorithm with the above modified graph but with extra condition that we update the distance array if distance of source node to parent node + edge weight &lt;= maxMoves.
 We also maintain a parent map to store the path of arrival to the nodes.

 And at last we iterate through every edge(u,v) with following 3 conditions: